Your Guide to this Guide

 The official school colors were black and white until 2011 when orange and gray accents were added when GSU adopted a new logo.
-This guide will use black/white throughout the other pages in keeping with the historical theme.
+This guide will use black/white throughout the other pages in keeping with the historical them

-See the GSU symbol box at right for information about the GSU logo and the GSU seal.
+To learn more, read the attached article from the GSU View (September 2011) and see the GSU symbol box at right for information about the GSU logo and the GSU seal.

 Governors State University was chosen as the name for Illinois' newest university in order to honor all those men, past, present and future, who render service to the people of the State of Illinois while holding the highest governmental office - that of Governor.